Facial hair in the military: Singapore

 Moustaches, but not beards, are permitted in the Singapore Army.
-If a moustache is kept, it has to be kept neatly trimmed and of moderate length.
-Exception for beards are allowed for those in the Sikh faith.
+If a mustache is kept, it must be kept neatly trimmed and of moderate length.
+Exception for beards is allowed for those of the Sikh faith.

 South Korea

 Beards are not allowed in the South Korean Armed Forces.

 Sri Lanka

 The Navy does not allow moustaches alone but does allow full-set beards.
 Moustaches but not beards are permitted in the Army and Air Force.
 However, members of the Commando and Special Forces regiments are allowed to wear beards if based outside their home camps.

-Syria

-Beards are not allowed in the Syrian Army.
-Trimmed moustaches, however, are allowed.